1/2 cup all-purpose flour

 Add green peas to stew, adjust seasoning and turn heat to low.
 Remove and discard bay leaves.

 Drop heaping tablespoons of dumpling batter into stew until all batter is used.
+(Do NOT just pour the dumpling batter in all at once.)
 Cover and cook 15 minutes without lifting the lid.
 Check and if they are not puffed up enough, cook for another minute or two covered.
 Ours took exactly 15 minutes .

 Serve bowls of stew with dumplings on top.